Simply Complex Lab

-Our research has a deep intradisciplinary focus, where we delve into the intrinsic mechanisms governing structure, dynamics, and self-organisation far from thermodynamic equilibrium, seeking a quantitative understanding that enables us to mimic, control, and predict system behaviour with precision.
+Our research has a deep intradisciplinary focus, where we delve into the intrinsic mechanisms governing structure, dynamics, and self-organisation far from thermodynamic equilibrium, seeking a quantitative understanding that enables us to steer system behaviour toward desired outcomes.

 Our perspective is crossdisciplinary, bridging concepts, methods, and challenges across research fields.
-We draw on foundational insights mainly from physics and mathematics, but also from chemistry, biology, materials science, and engineering, where ideas and practices from one field catalyse progress in another.
+We draw on foundational insights from physics and mathematics, as well as from chemistry, biology, materials science, and engineering, where ideas and practices from one field catalyse progress in another.

 Our team reflects this diversity of thought.
 Comprising physicists, chemists, biologists, mathematicians, and engineers, we work in a truly multidisciplinary environment with different disciplinary lenses.
 This coexistence fosters creative collisions that expand our understanding of complex phenomena.